padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 cmake --install . --prefix your-installation-folder-name-here.
 ```
 5. Now do the same steps as step 4 and 5, but look at your main code folder -> projectm-eval -> your build folder -> your CMake installation folder you provided, then there are include headers and library files installed in.
 If you want to copy only header or library files, then look at them inside.
-6. Now compile and it should be working.
-If the same problem happens about the copy command, please look at the step 8 from the first method.
+6. Now build/compile and it should be working.
+Again, look at the step 8 from the first method after you built/compiled.

 If you have problems, ask me on Discord, Twitter or Instagram.